dawn-network/dawn/README.md

 # glogchain: Let's upgrade the web

 Notice: We are looking for programmers, and we want those programmers to be validators on the dawn network.
 Validators collectively get 10% of the coin produced.
-The kinds of programmers we'd love to have join up like to think about/in:
+The kinds of programmers we'd love to have join up like to think/pursue/create about/in:

 * Go
 * TRUTH